 This game provides examples of:

-- And Now for Someone Completely Different: In the PS3 version of Razing Storm, you play as one of the special forces guarding Paulo Guerra's prison.
+- And Now for Someone Completely Different: In the PS3 version of Razing Storm, you play as one of the police commandos guarding Paulo Guerra's prison.
 He gets shot dead by one of Paulo Guerra's own special forces.
 Then you get to use the main characters again.

 - Anyone Can Die: A LOT of your squad members get shot down — in the first stage, no less than four.
 Can happen to you at the end of stage 3, if you fail to counter the Spider Tank's last ditch Macross Missile Massacre.